jlgarrett/Masters_Projects/SatelliteASVintegration.md

-Coordinated Planning between a satellite constellation and a Uncrewed Surface Vehicle =
+Coordinated Planning between a satellite constellation and a Autonomous Surface Vehicle =

 Since 2021, NTNU has participated in a field campaign in Frohavet, directly west of Trondheim.